 So I picked up my needle and 10 HOURS later I had finished the entire spectacular first season series of The Crown on Netflix …and just one Santa.

-Particularly when Sweet Guy asked how long each of the seven snowflakes of doom were taking to make.
+Particularly when Sweet Guy asked how long each of the seven snowflakes of doom was taking to make.

 Two hours.
 Each.